yarocruz/yarocruz.github.io/_posts/2020-01-28-Bootcamp-Week-5.md

 Week 5 was mostly [jQuery](https://jquery.com/).
 We started on day 13 with the basics of jQuery like how to link to it through a CDN, selected elements with the **$('element')** syntax, and did other in-class exercises.

-On day 14 we did some more advance stuff like using the  jQuery **.animate()** method.
-We also looked at **scope** and how it affects how the **this** keyword refers to.
+On day 14 we did some more advanced stuff like using the  jQuery **.animate()** method.
+We also looked at **scope** and how it affects what the **this** keyword refers to.

 We ended the week on Day 15 with the longest in-class coding exercise we've done so far.
-We spent and hour and 45 minutes making a jQuery Calculator.
+We spent 1 hour and 45 minutes making a jQuery Calculator.
 It was supposed to be a group project, but by the end of it we had all checked out.

 ## Things I'm Still Processing